douglas86/ci-pp5-property/README.md

 - create the following object:
 - placing CLOUDINARY_URL as the key
 - and the api key for cloudinary as the value
+- add this to the .env file in your backend directory

+DISABLE_COLLECTSTATIC

+- This variable needs to be set to 1
+- Not sure if it is necessary at all
+- but I have a template used for displaying the favicon icon
+- during local development
+- but it is there for incase

 DATABASE_URL environment variable